What You’ll Be Able to Do After Reading This

 What the Total Cost Calculation Revealed for This Homeowner

 Are you comparing financing offers for a solar installation?
-Share the specific terms you have been offered and I can help you think through how to compare their actual total cost.
+Share the specific terms you’ve been given, and I can help you work through how their total costs actually stack up.